albert-gonzalez/backbone-training/README.md

 * See the backbone app files: /web/app/src/todoList/js/page/edit.js and /web/app/src/todoList/js/view/edit.view.js

 ###4.
 Create Todo List View
+* HINT: Use Todo example of backbone doc as reference
 * Create /web/app/src/todoList/js/collection/todo.collection.js and define an AMD module inside with backbone and todo.model as dependencies
 * Create a Backbone.Collection inside the module you have created
   * The url is '/api/todolist' and the model of the collection is a Todo